rackerlabs/rackspace-how-to/content/managed-operations/gogrid-eol-faq.md

 #### Who is responsible for deleting my infrastructure once I have migrated to another platform?

 You are responsible for managing your infrastructure up to the EOL date.
-Any remaining infrastructure and related services will continue to be billed per our Terms of Service up until the EOL date
+Any remaining infrastructure and related services will continue to be billed per our Terms of Service up until the EOL date.

 #### Is it possible to extend the EOL date if I can't migrate off the platform in time?

 Unfortunately, it is not possible to extend the End of Life date.
-Please contact us to review your migration options
+Please contact us to review your migration options.

 #### Will you continue to support GoGrid until the EOL?